-Members contribute 9.245% of their compensation.
+Members contribute 10.495% of their compensation.
 Interest is credited at rates determined by the Board.
 Member contributions are made through an "employer pick-up" arrangement that results in deferral of taxes on the contributions.
-Employers contribute 10.115% of each member's compensation.
-The rate increased from 9.535% to 9.825% on July 1, 2007 and to 10.115% on July 1, 2009.
+Employers contribute 13.115% of each member's compensation.
+The rate increased from 10.115% to 13.115% on July 1, 2018.